xbze3/axis-core/README.md

 src/Utils.cpp
 ```

-This avoids redefining helper functions in multiple `.cpp` files and allows `main.cpp`, `OrderBook.cpp`, and other components to use the same `FormatPrice` logic.
+This keeps formatting logic in one place and allows `main.cpp`, `OrderBook.cpp`, `Order.cpp`, and `Trade.cpp` to share the same price and timestamp helpers.

 ---